 [Notes from Pinal]: SSIS is very well explored subject, however, there are so many interesting elements when we read, we learn something new.
 A similar concept has been Using Project Connections in SSIS.

 Linchpin People are database coaches and wellness experts for a data driven world.
-In this 79th episode of the Notes from the Fields series database expert Tim Mitchell (partner at Linchpin People) shares very interesting conversation related to using package configurations in SSIS 2012 and beyond.
+In this 88th episode of the Notes from the Fields series database expert Tim Mitchell (partner at Linchpin People) shares very interesting conversation related to how to use raw files in SSIS.

 If you want me to take a look at your server and its settings, or if your server is facing any issue we can Fix Your SQL Server.

 Reference: Pinal Dave (http://blog.sqlauthority.com)